AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ## Package Size {#package-size}

-Adobe recommends that you avoid creating large packages.
+Adobe recommends not to create large packages.
 This is to avoid timeout issues when uploading and downloading packages.

 As a general rule, a package should be transmitted in its entirety within 60 seconds.
 This provides the following formula as a guide.